New Jersey Tier II Reporting

 Impact on Community Safety and Emergency Preparedness

-- In Jersey City in 2017, a hazmat team responded to a tank leak without knowing the tank contained anhydrous ammonia, since it was not included in the company’s latest Tier II filing.
+- Anhydrous Ammonia Leak in Jersey City: In Jersey City, a hazmat team responds to a tank leak without knowing that the tank contains anhydrous ammonia, as it was not included in the company’s latest Tier II filing.
+The absence of critical chemical information leads to inadequate protective measures, resulting in exposure risks for emergency personnel and nearby residents.